bobbieltd/Tellurium/README.md

 TELLURIUM

-The Tellurium asset is an easy to use, private and secure digital currency - powered and developed by its community.
-It’s a crypto currency con aiming to provide a platform on which a multitude of customized services can be deployed and utilized worldwide.
+The Tellurium asset is an easy to use, private and secure digital currency coin- powered and developed by its community.
+It’s a cryptocurrency con aiming to provide a platform on which a multitude of customized services can be deployed and utilized worldwide.

 Installing